 God loved all nations and wanted to enter into covenant with them.
-So he sacrificed a lamb for all the nations so they could enter it via their free will.
-Then he sent prophets throughout the world to the Romans, Chinese, Aztecs, and other, inviting them to enter his covenant.
-Unfortunately, the only people that wanted to enter was a good-natured people, known for their generosity, obedience to God and rather good-looking, too.
-These were the Jews.
+So He sacrificed a lamb for all the nations so that they could enter into it via their free will.
+Then He sent prophets throughout the world, to the Romans, Chinese, Aztecs, etc., inviting them to enter his covenant.
+But the only people that wanted to enter, was a good-natured people, known for their generosity and obedience to God and rather good-looking, too.
+These were the 'Jews'.

-Is this the plan of redemption we see in the Old Testament?
+Is this the plan of redemption we see typified in the Old Testament?

-We notice all nations lost in idolatry and depravity.
+We notice that all nations were lost in idolatry and depravity.
 Nevertheless, God chose a people by pure sovereign election.
 These were the Jews.
-He did this because of his grace alone, not because of merits or foreseen obedience in them.
+He did this because of his grace alone, not because of merits or obedience foreseen in them.
 God entered into covenant with them.
-To ratify this covenant, he instituted a lamb sacrifice.
+To ratify this covenant, He instituted a lamb sacrifice.
 The lamb was intended for them only, not for any other nation.
-By that sacrifice, God made his elect people acceptable.
+By this sacrifice, God made this elect people acceptable to himself.

 By this scenario, we can deduce the kind of redemption story that should be found in the New Testament.
 God has a people chosen by grace, without consideration of merits foreseen in them.
-He entered into covenant with his elect and sent Christ to confirm it by his sacrifice.
+God entered into covenant with his elect, and sent Christ to confirm it by the sacrifice of himself.
 Thus, God saved all his elect.

 Which of these two scenarios is biblical?
 Notice the clear order of events: First, God chose a people.
 He then made an eternal covenant with them.
-Finally, he provided a sacrifice to confirm it and sanctify his people.
-Since the cross of Christ confirmed the covenant made with the elect, it follows that the sacrifice was intended for the elect in particular and them only.
+Finally, He provided a sacrifice to confirm it, and sanctify his people.
+Since the cross of Christ confirmed the covenant made with the elect, it follows that the sacrifice was intended for the elect in particular, and them only.

 Election, covenant, sacrifice.
-This is biblical redemption and nothing else is.
+This is biblical redemption.

-Does Christ confirm the covenant for some or for all?
+Does Christ confirm the covenant for some, or for all?

-...for this is my blood of the covenant, which is poured out for many for the forgiveness of sins.
-Matthew 26:28
+For this is My blood of the new covenant, which is shed for many for the remission of sins.
+Matt.26:28

+Many does not mean all.
 The blood of Jesus was the blood of the new covenant.
-If the elect alone participate in the covenant and if Christ poured out his blood to confirm the covenant, then Christ died with the intent of saving the elect alone.
+If the elect alone participate in the covenant, and if Christ poured out his blood to confirm the covenant, then Christ died with the intent of saving the elect alone.

-...how much more will the blood of Christ, who through the eternal Spirit offered himself without blemish to God, purify our conscience from dead works to serve the living God.
-15 Therefore he is the mediator of a new covenant, so that those who are called may receive the promised eternal inheritance...
-Hebrews 9:14-15
+...how much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, cleanse your conscience from dead works to serve the living God?
+15 And for this reason He is the Mediator of the new covenant, by means of death, for the redemption of the transgressions under the first covenant, that those who are called may receive the promise of the eternal inheritance.
+Heb.9:14-15

-Christ is the mediator of the new covenant for those called to it.
-Note here the idea of effectual call.
-His blood cleanses the conscience of these alone and they receive the promise of an eternal inheritance.
-Both the power and the limitation involved in his sacrifice are clearly expressed.
+Christ is the mediator of the New Covenant for those called to it.
+(Note here the idea of Effectual Call.)
+His blood cleanses the conscience of these alone, and they receive the promise of an eternal inheritance.
+Both the power and the limitation involved in his sacrifice are expressed here rather clearly.
 He died to guarantee the cleansing of all those called to an eternal inheritance.

-The intercession of Christ as high priest
+The intercession of Christ as our High Priest